Health Resources

 Signs And Symptoms Of Growth Disorders

-Children whose height falls between the 3rd and 97th percentile and who maintain a consistent growth rate are typically considered to have normal growth patterns.
-However, a child growing less than 4 cm per year might have a growth disorder and should be evaluated for possible growth hormone deficiency.
+Children whose height falls between the 3rd and 97th percentile and who maintain a consistent growth rate are typically considered to have normal growth patterns, especially if the height percentile is within the expected for the parental height.
+However, a child with a slowing rate of growth (less than 4 cm per year for a school-going child) might have a growth disorder and should be evaluated for possible growth hormone deficiency.

 Diagnosis And Treatment Options For Growth Disorders